 3. Explore Paid Advertising Options

 Once your account is set up, you can explore the platform’s ad creation and targeting tools.
-Each ad usually has a designated advertising platform, such as Facebook and Instagram’s Meta or Pinterest for Business, where you can explore your advertising options.
+Each ad usually has a designated advertising platform (e.g., Meta for Facebook and Instagram Meta or Pinterest for Business) where you can explore your advertising options.
+This research can also help you avoid social media fails like sharing the wrong messaging for your audience.

-This includes finding what types of ads you can place on the platform, where they are displayed, what type and size of collateral you’ll need (such as for images or video), and what type of return you could expect to see.
+This includes finding what types of ads you can place on the platform, where they are displayed, and what type and size of collateral you’ll need (such as for images or video).
+You should also be able to get an idea of what type of return you could expect to see.

 4. Set Your Budget & Goals